zertyz/encryptable-tokio-fs/README.md

 ## Security model

 This crate, currently, provides confidentiality only: it encrypts bytes so they are unreadable without the key.
-It does not provide integrity or authenticity.
+It does not provide integrity or authenticity on the file contents.

-What you get: secrecy of file contents (assuming key secrecy).
+What you get: secrecy of file contents (assuming key secrecy), minimal overhead (24 extra bytes per file), full file operations support, including seek and append.

 What you do not get: detection of modifications, truncation, re-ordering, or header tampering.
 Any bit flips or edits to the encrypted file will decrypt to some bytes without error.